-As of December 31, 2022, the Corporation had [46] full-time employees.
+As of December 31, 2023, the Corporation had 48 full-time employees.

-On an ongoing basis, the Corporation evaluates the required expertise and skills to execute its business strategy, and will seek to attract and retain the individuals required to meet the Corporation's goals.
+From time to time, the Corporation evaluates the required expertise and skills to execute its business strategy with the aim of attracting and retaining the individuals required to effectively implement such business strategy.